mitmedialab/prg-raise-playground/extensions/README.md

 You can also set up how your extension utilizes that data when a project is loaded that contains custom save data.

-All you must do is specify the `"customSaveData"` [add on]() when invoking the `extension` creation function, and then define the `saveDataHandler` property in your Extension class, like so:
+All you must do is specify the `"customSaveData"` [add on]() when invoking the `extension` creation function, and then override the `saveDataHandler` property in your Extension class, like so:

 ```ts